Divers Blog

 Be Aware of Unusual DCS Symptoms

-When a diver begins to suffer from extreme fatigue, achy joints and confusion, dive professionals will recognize these as signs of decompression sickness (DCS) and act quickly to ensure the divers gets the care they need.
-However, there are also numerous uncommon symptoms, and these are often associated with lesser-known forms of DCS.
-Because the […]
+When a diver begins to suffer from extreme fatigue, achy joints and confusion, dive professionals will recognize these as signs of decompression sickness (DCS) and act quickly to ensure the […]

 Read more →